-THE RRC DEVELOPS INDIVIDUAL RESEARCH PLANS TO ANSWER SPECIFIC ISSUES FACED BY SJV AGENCIES & PUBLIC HEALTH DEPTS
+THE RRC RESEARCH PLANS ARE DESIGNED TO ANSWER SPECIFIC ISSUES FACED BY AGENCIES & PUBLIC HEALTH DEPTS IN THE CENTRAL VALLEY

 The RRC consists of members of the NCPC research team, our community partners (AHA, HH), representatives from our network of the promotoras, and representatives from participating Public Health Departments in the San Joaquin Valley, Mountain Counties, and other rural counties in California.

 Local tobacco and cannabis policy research questions will be identified and formulated through feedback from members of the RRC, including the SJVPHC, the Tobacco Control representatives from the participating counties, and our community core partners.
 Their participation in the NCPC is unique & they will bring valuable insight on:

 1) Current local tobacco and cannabis control efforts

 2) Local tobacco and cannabis research needs in their respective counties.
 Furthermore, SJVPHC representatives are active participants in their local policy environment and are experienced in rural health issues.

 THE RRC VISION

 The vision for the RRC is to serve as a central resource for researchers to work with individuals and organizations to identify and address tobacco and cannabis-related health policy issues in rural communities.